-It is with great honor that I welcome you to the Bearkat Family!
-Whether you're an incoming or returning student, we are excited that you decided to continue your education at our university.
-Our campus serves over 20,000 diverse students and over 250 student organzations.
-We encourage you to find an organization that most interests you and to get involved!
-Our campus motto is, "The Measure of a Life is its Service."
-Here at Sam Houston, we pride ourselves in serving both our fellow Bearkats and the Huntsville community.
+It is an honor to welcome you to the Bearkat Family!
+Whether you're an incoming or returning student, we are excited you decided to continue your education at our university.
+Our campus serves over 20,000 diverse students and over 250 student organizations.
+We encourage you to find an organization that most interest you and get involved!
+Our campus motto is, "The Measure of a Life is its Service".
+Here at Sam Houston, we pride ourselves in serving not only the Huntsville community, but also our fellow